 Fighting the Dead Zone in the Gulf of Mexico

-TNC is undertaking a bold strategy to help fix the "dead zone" in the Gulf of Mexico.
+This work is part of a bold strategy to help fix the "dead zone" in the Gulf of Mexico.
 In a multi-state effort, TNC aims to reduce the influx of nitrogen and phosphorus, also known as nutrients, into the Mississippi River by 20 percent.
 In doing so, we aim to shrink the size of the Gulf's dead zone from its current average of 5,220 square miles to 2,000.

 Tennessee's role in nutrient loading in the Mississippi comes partly from agricultural runoff.
 Much of our stream and river work in West Tennessee is intended to reduce erosion and sedimentation, which reduces nutrient loading and improves habitats.